-The Open Education Sociology Dictionary (OESD) is focused on providing entry level and indermediate level definitions to sociology students, students, and the curious.
-The dictionary is designed to be useful, easy to understand, and easy to use.
-However, with any dictionary of specific discipline, technical language and jargon is rampant.
+The Open Education Sociology Dictionary (OESD) is focused on providing entry level definitions and additional information to sociology students, educators, and the curious.
+The dictionary is designed to be easy to understand and use.
+However, with any dictionary of a specific discipline, technical language and jargon is rampant.

-The OESD is a descriptive dictionary, it attempts to describe sociological terms as they are understood currently in the field or the typical definition.
-The OESD is not proscriptive, the definitions do not indicate “correct usage.”
+The OESD is a descriptive dictionary, it attempts to describe sociological terms as they are understood currently in the field and the typical, entry level definition.
+The OESD is not prescriptive, the definitions do not indicate “correct usage” and many words are contested.

 Parts of Speech